 Here are a few well-known companies to start your research:

-- VIPKID: VIPKID is one of the oldest and most established online teaching companies — they also pay the highest salary as well.
+- VIPKID: VIPKID is one of the oldest and most established online teaching companies — they also pay a high salary as well (up to $22/hour).
 Requirements: Native English Speaker from USA or Canada, BA Degree or Higher, 1+ Year experience working with children, TEFL certification preferred.
 The best part about VIPKID is that you can work from anywhere in the world.
 Click here to read my VIPKID review.

 - Qkids: Qkids is similar to VIPKID in terms of the requirements and qualifications you must meet.
 Plus, they pay a similar wage to their teachers.
 One distinct difference is that you must actually be living in the USA or Canada in order to work with Qkids — making it not the best option for Digital Nomads (unless you want to travel around those two countries).
 Click here to read our review of Qkids.